First written in 2013, re-posted in 2018.

 When asked why I left the Mormon Church I often don't have a fast and easy answer.
 There was no single reason I left.
 There was a lifetime of experiences, a lot of personal study, a lot of truth seeking then one day I found that my questions were bigger than the answers.
 I found my time in church on Sunday was no longer uplifting it had become a place where I was drained of every ounce of my strength.
 My leaving didn't happen over night it happened over years.
 There were definitely some defining moments that made leaving easier.
 Each of those moments were like a straw that I would put into a basket.
 One of these straws would be the 'last straw' and the camels back would break.

 The following experience is one of those defining moments.
 Not a reason for my leaving as much as a clarifying moment when I thought 'why the hell should I stay'.
-Another straw to add to the basket, a basket already packed full of straw.
+Another straw to add to the basket, a basket already packed full.

 First the story leading up to the event.